-- Whenever you set the power switch to <OFF>, sensor cleaning will be performed automatically.
+- Whenever you set the power switch to <0FF>, sensor cleaning will be performed automatically.
 (A small sound may be audible.)
-During the sensor cleaning, the screen will display < +□→ >.
-To enable automatic sensor cleaning when the power switch is set to <ON> as well, you can set this in [¥3: Sensor cleaning] (p.392). - If you repeatedly turn the power switch < 0N>/< 0FF> at a short interval, the < ,□, > icon may not be displayed.
-This is normal and not a malfunction.

-If you set the power switch to <OFF> while an image is being recorded to the card, [Saving...] will be displayed and the power will turn off after the recording finishes.
+During the sensor cleaning, the screen will display < → .
+To enable automatic sensor cleaning when the power switch is set to <0N> as well, you can set this in [¥3: Sensor cleaning] (p.392). - If you repeatedly turn the power switch <ON>/<OFF> at a short interval, the < to be displayed.
+This is normal and not a malfunction. - If you set the power switch to <OFF> while an image is being recorded to the card, [Saving...] will be displayed and the power will turn off after the recording finishes.